g4Joey/Allaia_e-commerce/README.md

 # Extract the zip file into the new folder- Allaia.
 # Inside the SQL Database is the database file.
 Go to localhost/phpmyadmin on your preferred browser, and create a database called allaia and import your database.
 # On your browser, go to localhost/Allaia to view the work

+# Alternatively, you can access the website on this url = https://allaia.tejuolawoore.com/  as we have managed to host the website on a live server.